Values & Social Responsibility

 VECAN is the network of over 100 Vermont town energy committees and the organizations that support them.
 Town energy committees are leading a powerful grassroots response to the pressing need to be more energy efficient and generate more in-state renewable energy while reducing greenhouse gas emissions.

 The Alzheimer’s Society believes passionately that life doesn’t end when dementia begins.
 They are here for anyone affected by dementia, and do everything they can to keep people with dementia connected to their lives and the people who matter most.

 The Society maintains the historic 1807 Lewis House in the heart of Norwich’s historic downtown along with an extensive collection of artifacts, photos, and archives relating to the town’s history.
 Annual exhibits are mounted in the three spacious exhibit rooms on the first floor, and other special eventsare held at the Historical Society throughout the year.

 The Upper Valley Aquatic Center

-The Upper Valley Aquatic Center is a 501(c) (3) nonprofit organization with a mission to deliver a diverse range of high quality fitness and aquatic programs accessible to all members of the Upper Valley community.
+The Upper Valley Aquatic Center is a 501(c) (3) nonprofit organization with a mission to deliver a diverse range of high-quality fitness and aquatic programs accessible to all members of the Upper Valley community.
 Our corporate sponsorship of Splash Camp each summer provides free admittance to several area children to attend the weeklong program.